stmarksnewferry/stmarksnewferry.github.io/_home_boxes/welcome.md

 ---
 St Mark's is a Church of England Parish Church on the Wirral peninsula, and we have been making the Christian Faith known in New Ferry since our foundation in 1866.

-**Re-opening 12th July for 10.30am morning meeting**
+**We are open for our 10.30am Sunday morning meeting**

-After 3 months or more being closed for public worship, and meeting together using "Zoom", we are re-opening on 12th July for our 10.30am morning meeting.
+We re-opened the doors on 12th July, after 3 months or so meeting online using the "Zoom" platform.
 In order to maintain distance, and a safe environment, it would be really helpful to know if you intend to come along.
-We can only seat a certain number in the building, and rather than turn up and be told "sorry, we are full" please email us: admin@stmarksnewferry.org.uk

-Follow our Facebook page to hear more … https://www.facebook.com/stmarksnewferry/
+We can only seat a certain number in the building, and rather than turn up and be told "sorry, we are full".
+We are still using the Zoom platform to enable people still shielding at home to be part of the meeting.
+Please email us: admin@stmarksnewferry.org.uk or follow our Facebook page to hear more … https://www.facebook.com/stmarksnewferry/

 Finally, if you are feeling anxious, wondering where God is, and need someone to talk to, please do get in touch: vicar@stmarksnewferry.org.uk or 645 2638